27rg5/Explicit-Video-Segment-Classifier-and-Summarizer/README.md

 python version = 3.10.0

 In this project our objective is to take a video and extract the smaller segments of this video that contain explicit content and give a natural language summary of those video segments.
-We took a subset of two public datasets and just included the videos that came under 1 minute.
+We took a subset of two public datasets.
 For faster training we encoded the audio and language data in the form of audio and spectrogram encodings.
 The hierarchy of our data is

     - cls_data
       - processed_data